-After 15 years at Mandiant watching network intrusion detection systems fail against real adversaries, I built one — then tried to break it.
+After studying how adversaries evade detection systems, I built one — then tried to break it.

 The finding that surprised me: the model architecture barely matters for robustness.
 What matters is which features the attacker can manipulate.